 “So, where is his lamp?”

-Mr Daim burst out laughing, breaking the quiet, relaxed atmosphere of the teahouse and drawing the attention of their fellow diners.
-One such diner in a black bowler cap, complete with a golden monocle and bristly mutton chops representing the pinnacle of English sensibilities, loudly coughed and shook his newspaper to indicate his disapproval.
+Mr Daim burst out laughing, breaking the quiet, relaxed atmosphere of the tea house and drawing the attention of their fellow diners.
+One such diner in a black bowler cap, complete with a golden monocle and bristly mutton chops representing the pinnacle of English sensibilities, loudly coughed and ruffled his newspaper to indicate his disapproval.
 Captain Robertson was beginning to feel like a fool.

 “I see that now.
 So how are we going to stop him?
 We barely got anything from the crime scene before that bastard Henderson showed up.”

 “Relax.
 You needn’t worry, for I have everything I need right here,” Mr Daim pulled out a glass vial from his coat pocket, the same coat Captain Robertson had lent him.

 “To your eyes, maybe.
 But I assure you this contains some of Jack’s residual aura, which I can use to track him down.”

 “Let me guess, another talent whose extent I won’t be able to fully grasp?”

 “I take it you’re some kind of genie hunter then?”